xebiarohan/Docker/react.md

 ```js
 COPY ./ ./
 ```
 It means copy all the folder in current directory where the docker file is present to the folder which we specified before (/usr/app).
+Make sure to delete node_module from the project which we are copying because we dont want to copy large noed_module package, we will create it again in container using npm install command.

 #### Step 4: Running application specific commands